ncerros/portfolio-nc/README.md

 # portfolio-nc
-I created my portfolio with Html and CSS.
+I created my portfolio to provide some details about me, recent works, and contact information.

+Technologies used:
+.Bootstrap
+.Fontawesome
+.JQuery